Kaltsoon/react-native-material/material/3-communicating-with-server.md

 You need to restart Expo development tools to apply the changes you have made to the _.env_ file.

-Note that it is _never_ a good idea to put sensitive data into application's configuration.
+Note that it is _never_ a good idea to put sensitive data into the application's configuration.
 The reason for this is that once a user has downloaded your application, they can, at least in theory, reverse engineer your application and figure out the sensitive data you have stored into the code.

 ## Exercise 10.10.